sueda/brender/ObjExportable/README.md

 ### Understanding and Using ObjExportables

-The Brender package includes two special classes called **ObjExportables** and **ObjExportManagers**. `ObjExportable.h` is a parent class with a set of functions that must be overwritten by the inheriting class to function. *ObjExportables* are how we refer to the objects we want to export.
+   The Brender package includes two special classes called **ObjExportables** and **ObjExportManager**. `ObjExportable.h` is a parent class with a set of functions that must be overwritten by the inheriting class to function. *ObjExportables* are how we refer to the objects we want to export.
 In the sample code, we are exporting a cloth (defined in `Cloth.h`). *ObjExportManagers* are how we refer to and manipulate our objects in a given scene we wish to export. `ObjExportManager.h` is a singleton class that manages the exports throughout your project animation.

 #### ObjExportable